U.S. | Houston, Texas HQ

 In my capacity as a retained expert witness forensic psychiatrist, I examined one of the plaintiffs before the case was settled and issued my findings.
 In that case, the plaintiff developed anxiety, depression, and PTSD symptoms after the sexual assault.
 It affected her sporting career and caused significant emotional distress which impacted her career trajectory.

-“Date Rape Drugs: Weaponized Chemistry” is my article on this site that dives deeper into DFSA.
+I have been retained in several cases involving Drug Facilitated Sexual Assault.
+“Date Rape Drugs: Weaponized Chemistry” is my article on this site that dives deeper into this disturbing subject.

-What is a Medical Review Officer: MRO Certification.
-In DFSA cases, a Medical Review Officer (I am an MRO) is trained in interpreting drug testing and results.
+In DFSA cases, a Medical Review Officer (toxic screening/lab interpretation) can offer additional insight and testimony.
+I am an MRO and thus trained in interpreting drug testing and results.
 In early reporting of DFSA, the presence or absence of medications might be relevant.
-The MRO’s training has special applications in this regard.
+Learn more in What is a Medical Review Officer and MRO Certification?